stratapp-ai/stratapp-ai.github.io/_blog/5-reasons-why-stratapp-is-the-best-strategy-execution-software-app-in-the-world-right-now.md

 To learn more about solving strategy execution, here is a [90 second explainer video](https://stratapp.ai/blog/stratapp-explainer-video/ "#stratapp explainer video").

 We hope you become a passionate advocate of #stratapp, the strategy execution app that even [millennials](https://stratapp.ai/blog/millennials/ "Millennials vs Y Gen") love.

 You might also like to read [why we've added structure to social](https://stratapp.ai/blog/atlassian-stride-social-with-structure/ "social with structure").

+If you are a CEO, business owner or CxO, you may also like to read "[what's really going on in my company?](https://stratapp.ai/blog/what-is-really-going-on-in-my-company/ "what's really going on in my company?")"

 Thank you for reading (and hopefully sharing).